TaylorHe/taylorhe.github.io/_posts/2021-02-18-allocating-memory.markdown

     This is kind of a guess, but I could imagine two threads reading the program break at the same time, and then allocating memory with that starting address.
 It would mean that both threads would write to the same chunk of memory, and may delete a portion of the larger allocation.

 ## malloc
-Typical implementations of malloc use `brk` to allocate smaller amounts of memory, and `mmap` for large allocations.
+Some implementations of malloc use `brk` to allocate smaller amounts of memory, and `mmap` for large allocations.
 We'll discuss `mmap` next.

 malloc is typically faster than brk because it acts as a wrapper around brk, by aggregating small memory requests to fewer, larger brk syscalls.